1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 Other Features Of The 1878 Morgan Silver Dollar

-The coin features a reeded edge, vertical grooves running around the circumference as a security measure against counterfeiting and clipping.
+The coin features a reeded edge — vertical grooves running around the circumference — as a security measure against counterfeiting and coin clipping.
 Denticles, tooth-like ornamental beading, frame both the obverse and reverse rims, adding structural integrity and aesthetic detail to the design.

-The coin measures 2.40 millimeters in thickness, creating a substantial feel appropriate for America’s premier silver dollar.
-The composition specifications of .900 fine silver with .100 copper created durability while maintaining precious metal content.
+The coin measures 38.1 millimeters (about 1.5 inches) in diameter and 2.40 millimeters in thickness, weighing 26.73 grams (412.5 grains).
+The composition of .900 fine silver with .100 copper created durability while maintaining precious metal content, conforming to the Coinage Act of 1837.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)